JenniBeadle/ptx-vid-loc/docs/Introduction.md

 ### \# 12 - 0.2.3b	How To Set The Default Keyboard For A Project (0.2.3b)
 [**Overview**](https://drive.google.com/file/d/1WtLhl3VA_VQV0vX7nvX39h3XLZ-Ym2Yi/view?usp=sharing) [**Actions**](https://drive.google.com/file/d/19DCo-dFmBvcQgccrP4mZzDquOZpSNN_F/view?usp=sharing)
 - **Recording area**: You will need to capture the Keyman icons on the taskbar
-- **Opening screen**  2 projects, two resources
+- **Opening screen**  2 projects, two resources (one needing Keyman)
 - **Prep**:
   - Annotation text to translate:
     - This computer and this user ONLY
-  - You need at least two projects, one with special characters and one without
+  - Have a Paratext project open requiring a non-default keyboard, as well as PTP.
-  - you need the Keyman Keyboard for the project with special characters
+  - To use the Fulfulde project as described in the script, restore the backup file FTP and install the keyman keyboard fulfunik7 from the shared drive resources folder.
   - Screenshot of Keyman configuration showing that you have a keyboard installed

 ### \# 13 - 0.2.3c	How To Swap A Text In A Window (0.2.3c)
 [**Overview**](https://drive.google.com/file/d/1zU0XVu9A0zGDCeAfetXs3uHl8BUQsoUo/view?usp=sharing) [**Actions**](https://drive.google.com/file/d/1DPz5SA4tSyYelGhrVC399Beg1jTnqoq5/view?usp=sharing)